sequential-parameter-optimization/spotoptim-cookbook/md_files/006_matrices.md

 :::{.callout-note}

-* The Jupyter-Notebook of this lecture is available on GitHub in the [Hyperparameter-Tuning-Cookbook Repository](https://github.com/sequential-parameter-optimization/Hyperparameter-Tuning-Cookbook/blob/main/006_matrices.ipynb)
+* The Jupyter-Notebook of this chapter is available on GitHub in the [Sequential Parameter Optimization Cookbook Repository](https://github.com/sequential-parameter-optimization/spotoptim-cookbook/blob/main/006_matrices.ipynb)

 :::